 NATO's civil budget is financed by all member states, usually through their ministries of foreign affairs.
 The U.S. contribution is provided through the State Department's budget (Contributions to International Organizations).
-The 2004 U.S. assessment was 21.8%, and the total cost requirement was \$44.9 million.4
+The U.S. assessment was 21.81; for FY2008, the Administration requested a total of \$59.0 million.4